nasif952/omani-therapist-agent/documentation/Left_to_do.md

 ## 📝 How Can Be Done

-### Dual-Model Strategy
+### Dual-Model Evaluation & Reporting
-- Implement Claude Opus 4 API integration
+- Collect logs and results from both OpenAI and Claude responses
-- Add fallback logic: if GPT-4o fails, use Claude
+- Compare response quality, latency, and fallback frequency
-- Add validation: cross-check responses between models
+- Write a model evaluation report (see Technical Assessment deliverables)
-- Performance comparison and logging
+- Document the dual-model approach in architecture docs

 ### Intent Analysis & Emotional Detection
 - Use Azure Cognitive Services for emotion detection